 Those who are proactive, apply critical decision making and consider issues such as tax rate and levy impacts as well as dollars required – on the front end – will reap the benefits from a “getting projects completed” perspective.
 They will also incite community pride, prosperity and economic growth.

-Dan Botich is a senior economic development professional who understands the importance of thinking beyond the traditional in comprehensive planning.
+Dan Botich is a senior economic development professional and leader of the SEH economic development team in Indiana, Michigan and Wisconsin.
+Dan understands the importance of thinking beyond the "traditional" in comprehensive planning, and would be happy to speak further how you can create a more strategic comprehensive plan.
 Contact Dan